 Dubai Crown Prince Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum [Instagram]

 According to Qatari law, those caught selling or owning an exotic, illegally traded animal face up to six months imprisonment and fines ranging from QAR 1,000 to QAR 10,000.
 Despite the repercussions, trading of animals has yet to cease, with multiple reports confirming the ongoing sale of exotic species in the country.
 On some occasions, cheetahs have even been seen out in public, according to veterinary clinics that have dealt with such cases.

 “I actually had one man contact me who owned a male and female cheetah that produced a litter of cubs…he asked me to ‘de-claw’ the eight cubs as he needed to present them to other members of his family as gifts, and one of them had already scratched one of his children.”
-Dr. Hammer, the director of the Al Wabra Wildlife Preservation told Doha News.
+Dr. Comus, the director of a local wildlife preservation told Doha News.

 “Professional vets refuse such an operation because it is against the ethics of animal welfare,” he added, describing the request as a cruel procedure that can result in a lifetime of pain for the animal.
 But this then causes another dilemma.
 Though commendable, refusals by licensed and experienced doctors usually mean the procedure is likely to be carried out by an amateur practitioner, which can result in further unintended consequences for the animal.